 use of single or double sided laminate,

-use of two individually cured insulators to achieve double insulation.
+use of two individually cured insulators to achieve reliable insulation.

 2 Examples of Drilling drawing, Drilling table and Build-up data are given in Figure A-2, Figure A-3, Figure A-4.